 The fungous diseases of turf are rather difficult to control but the first prerequisite is to use the best cultural practices known to keep the turf in as healthy condition as possible.
 A great deal of experimentation has been conducted in the eastern part of the United States and it is claimed that the proper use of certain chemical fungicides will give a considerable degree of control.
-The measures recommended in this circular are essentially as given in the bulletins of the United States Golf Association, published at Washington, D. C., and in the Rhode Island Experiment Station Bulletin 245.
+The measures recommended in this circular are adapted from the bulletins of the United States Golf Association, published at Washington, D. C., the Rhode Island Experiment Station Bulletin 245, and other sources.